What if you could remix your laugh from fake to ‘real’?

 The most important sonic variable known so far is speed—laughs that are sped up or decreased in duration by 33% sound more real.
 And this means we also get better at figuring out the social motives of fake laughter.

-With the syntHAsizer, gallery visitors can record their own fake laugh, remix the speed and pitch, play back their ‘real’ laugh and keep tuning until they perceived it as ‘real’.
+With the synthHAsizer, gallery visitors record their own fake laugh, remix the speed and pitch, play back their ‘real’ laugh, and keep tuning until they perceive it as ‘real’.

-Do we want AIs to be able to produce ‘real’ laughter?
+Do we want AIs to produce ‘real’ laughter?

-As this piece was launched at Science Gallery, Alexa started laughing, and it turns out we were not comfortable with that.
+As this piece was launched at Science Gallery in March 18, Alexa started laughing.
+Unprompted giggle fits were reported on national news and people took to twitter, documenting Alexa’s eerie behavior.
+It turns out we were not comfortable with our digital assistants cackling as they please.

 Referenced Studies + Articles